 Because there are so many leather office chairs on sale in South Africa, it is important to consider the different types of leather available, and also the common misconception surrounding the term ‘genuine leather’.
-For some customers, “leather is leather”, but this is not the case as there are huge differences between the different types of leather.
-Broadly speaking, office chairs can be upholstered in leather, bonded leather or faux leather, and each variant is quite different from the next.
+For some customers, “leather is leather”, but this is not the case as there are huge differences between the different types of leather used for office furniture, and chairs in particular.
+Broadly speaking, office and casino chairs can be upholstered in leather, bonded leather or faux leather, and each variant is quite different from the next.
 Fundamentally, leather is a natural product that comes directly from an animal hide.
 Bonded leather and faux leather are synthetic, or man-made products.

 1. Genuine Leather

 We define any leather that comes from an animal hide, as “genuine leather”, and we only use bovine leather to upholster our office and casino chairs.

 Leather consists of layers or grades known as Full or Natural Grain, Top Corrected Grain and Split Grain Leather.
 Because it is a natural product, when you run your fingers across leather it will not feel perfectly smooth.
 If you press your finger into the leather, the surface will stretch and wrinkle, just like your skin.